Key points

 Are salvage or damaged car auctions worth it?

-A repairable write-off simply means a car that costs more to repair than the insurer deems it's worth.
+A repairable write-off simply means a car costs more to repair than the insurer deems it's worth.
 From there, the insurer will usually pay out the previous owner the market or agreed value, and on-sells the wreck to an auction house.

 Popular car auction sites